sagemath/trac_to_gh/Issue 7668.md

 # Issue 7668: Play waveforms directly, like in Mathematica

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7668

 Original creator: kcrisman